Building A Matcha Tea Shop Case Study

 First, while our Procurement Director was sourcing items for the cafe INSIDE, we got contractors to start on the design.

-Because the previous owner got a head start on this, we could take over contracts and relationships and pick up where they left off.
-Some of the biggest things were fresh paint, new furniture, new cleaning procedures, replacing neon and ensuring new rules were followed.
+Because the previous owner got a headstart on this, we then just took over contracts and relationships and picked up where they left off.
+Some of the biggest changes involved were fresh paint, new furniture, new cleaning procedures, and ensuring new rules were followed.

-Meanwhile, back on the operations side of set-up was hiring and buying.
+Meanwhile, back on the operations side of the setup, we were hiring and buying supplies.

 Hiring and Training

-From a hiring standpoint, ads went out for HR to monitor and send people directly to Dee and Axel.
-We needed a skilled and bubbly team to great customers – bubbly was non-negotiable.
+From a hiring standpoint, ads went out from HR, and they had to monitor and send people directly to Dee and Axel.
+We needed a skilled and bubbly team to greet and accommodate customers (bubbly was non-negotiable).

-We had some struggles keeping people at first – some people with two jobs would end up not showing up after a few days and not being interested in the job.
-We had some of the original team stay for a while, but as we tightened down on the space needing to be properly cleaned and locked up at the end of the day- they left.
+We had some struggles keeping people at first—some people with two jobs would not show up after a few days and not be interested in the job.
+We also had some of the original team stay for a while, but as we became strict on the cleaning guidelines and locked up at the end of the day, they eventually also left.

-We had an amazing challenge of training 100% from scratch.
-Our team attended external training events to learn more about the industry.
-We built an online training course, a training packet, and more for the team.
-This all had to be matcha focused, and we ended up with 5 massive pdf documents of recipes, procedures, instructions and allergen statements.
+Eventually, we were challenged to train people 100% from scratch.
+We needed our team to attend external training events so they could learn more about the industry.
+We built an online training course, a training packet, and more learning resources for the team.

-Other supporting documents matched the video training, recipes, and ingredient cards to help support the staff should they get questions.
+We created online courses on how to open/close, manage the shop, provide proper customer service, and more.
+Other supporting documents were paired with video training, recipes, and ingredient cards to help the staff if they had questions.

-Their platform is secure, easy to use and edit, and had reasonably priced equipment bundles we needed.
+Their platform is secure, easy to use, great for personalisation, and had reasonably priced equipment bundles we needed.

 The Legal Stuff